lancedb/lancedb/docs/src/ann_indexes.md

 # ANN (Approximate Nearest Neighbor) Indexes

 You can create an index over your vector data to make search faster.
-Vector indexes are faster but less accurate than exhaustive search.
+Vector indexes are faster but less accurate than exhaustive search (KNN or Flat Search).
 LanceDB provides many parameters to fine-tune the index's size, the speed of queries, and the accuracy of results.

 Currently, LanceDB does *not* automatically create the ANN index.